Carnagion/dissertation/diss/diss.typ

     ],
 ) <chart:heathrow-total-avg-runtimes>

-@chart:branch-bound-heathrow-runtime-stats provides a more detailed overview of the runtimes of each de-icing approach for each Heathrow problem instance, including the mean runtime, standard deviation $sigma$, median runtime, and median absolute deviation (MAD).
+@table:branch-bound-heathrow-runtime-stats provides a more detailed overview of the runtimes of each de-icing approach for each Heathrow problem instance, including the mean runtime, standard deviation $sigma$, median runtime, and median absolute deviation (MAD).
 Values that are smaller than a microsecond are displayed as zeros.

 #let branch-bound-heathrow-runtimes = {